 We do not store any permanent copies of the bodies of your email messages.
 For some CRM integration features, we store a temporary copy of message bodies until this data has been properly passed on to your CRM system; once this data has safely been recorded by your CRM, we delete it from our systems.
 This temporary data is stored in encrypted form; at no point do we store plaintext message body data.

-Though our browser extension requires certain permissions to open tabs and run scripts, and may request access to other websites, we do not monitor your web browsing activities.
+Though our browser extension requires certain permissions to open tabs, run scripts and may request access to other websites, we do not monitor your web browsing activities.
 Our extension does not access or modify your data on any other websites, beyond those needed by the Yesware application.

 As you use the Yesware portal https://app.yesware.com our server collects usage data about the features being utilized.
 We use this data to assist us in debugging, for customer service and capacity planning.

-We use leading third-party payment processor Zuora® for credit card payments.
-When you enter your credit card information on our site that information is sent directly to Zuora®.
-We never have access to, nor do we store, your credit card information.
+We use leading third-party payment processors Zuora® and Stripe® for credit card payments.
+When you enter your credit card information on our site, that information is sent directly to Stripe® or Zuora®.
+We never have access to, nor do we store your credit card information.

 For some features, we request access to user data on other services, including OAuth access to Google Contacts and Gmail® data via IMAP, and OAuth or other access to CRM systems.
 We treat these credentials as highly secure information, which we keep on your behalf, and we encrypt these credentials before storing them.
 You may revoke these credentials at the issuer at any time, or we will destroy them when asked.